palkan/logidze/README.md

 ### Pending upgrade check [Experimental]

 Logidze can check for a pending upgrade.
-Use `Logidze.on_pending_upgrade = :warn` to be notified by warning, or `Logidze.on_pending_upgrade = :error` if you want Logidze to raise an error.
+Use `Logidze.on_pending_upgrade = :warn` to be notified by warning, or `Logidze.on_pending_upgrade = :raise` if you want Logidze to raise an error.

 ### Upgrading from 0.x to 1.0 (edge)